PedroMLF/MOOC_Courses/Deep_Learning/README.md

 - **Broadcasting** automatically expands dimensions of size 1, by replicating its coefficientes to the necessary dimensions to make the computations legal.
 For instance, summing a 4x1 tensor with a 1x5 tensor will yield a 4x5 tensor.

 - A tensor is a view of a **storage**, which a low-level 1d vector.
 The first coefficient of a tensor is at _storage offset_ in _storage_.
 To increment its index by k, it is necessary to move strike(k) elements in storage.
 For instance, to transform a storage with 20 blocks from 0 to 19 into a 3x2 [5,6; 9,10; 13,14] the storage offset is 5, the size is (3,2) and the stride is (4,1).
 Since the tranposed tensor shares the storage with the original tensor, we cannot "flatten" it into a 1d contiguous vector without a memory copy.

+---

+### Lecture 2 - Machine Learning Fundamentals [Slides](https://documents.epfl.ch/users/f/fl/fleuret/www/dlc/dlc-handout-2-ml-basics.pdf)

+**Learning from data**

+- Three categories of inference:
+    - Classification
+    - Regression
+    - Density estimation

+- In _classification_ we want to estimate the argument of y (the class) that maximizes the probability of P(Y=y|X=x).
+In _regression_ we want to estimate the expected value of Y given X=x.
+And in _density estimation_ we want to estime the probability distribution of x.

+- **Generative** classification methods have an explicit data model, whereas **discriminative** don't.

+**Risk**

+- Learning consists of finding a good function or set of parameters through a loss.
+For _classification_ it's usually a binary loss, for _regression_ something like the squared error and for _density estimation_, minus the logarithm of a estimated distribuion.

+- We are looking for a f with a small expected risk, being R(f) the expected value of the loss of a given _f_ on a given training example, _z_.
+Assuming the training samples are i.i.d we can obtain an estimate, the _empirical risk_.
+It is an unbiased estimator of the expected risk.

+**Over and under-fitting**

+_continue_